Section508Coordinators/Dev-Automation/examples/axe-core/axe-basic-cli/readme.md

 ## Usage/Syntax

-Review the many examples below of implementing the axe-core CLI.
+Review the examples below of implementing the axe-core CLI.

 #### Test a single page